Deducteam/Dedukti-standard/README.md

 ## Terms

-We now define the set of lambda-Pi terms that we will translate from our syntax to:
+We define the set of lambda-Pi terms that we will translate from our syntax to:

 A term $t$ is defined as
 $$t \coloneqq